TPS Star

 TPS Star was a French general entertainment channel broadcasting movies, sports and sitcoms.

+History

-It started broadcasting in 1996 as the flagship general channel of the newly launched TPS satellite platform, competing with Canal+ of the CanalSat platform.
+It started broadcasting in 2001 as the flagship general channel of TPS satellite platform, competing with Canal+ of the CanalSat platform.
 It started broadcasting in the TNT digital terrestrial television platform on 3 November 2005 as a pay channel with certain slots broadcast free-to-air.
 After the merger between TPS and CanalSat in 2007, it also became available on CanalSat.

-The channel has shut down on 4 May 2012.
+The channel shut down on 4 May 2012.